andrewt3000/MachineLearning/README.md

 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) A primer for CNNs.
 CNNS are suitable models for 2d grids of information such as an image.

 [Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications such as sentiment analysis, translation and dialog generation.

+Neural architecture search - automatically designing neural networks.

+Feature visualization - In computer vision, generating images representative of what neural networks are looking for.

+Feature attribution - In computer vision, determining and representing which pixels contribute to a classification.